-The preparation of the PCC's and Atlas Group's financial statements is carried out in conformity with IFRSs as adopted by the EU and this requires the use of critical accounting estimates.
+The preparation of the Atlas Group's financial statements is carried out in conformity with IFRSs as adopted by the EU and this requires the use of critical accounting estimates.

 It requires the directors to exercise their judgement in the process of applying the Group's accounting policies.
-A higher degree of judgement for the complexity of the management of insurance and financial risk is also required where these areas of assumptions and estimates are significant to the consolidated financial statements of the Group.
+A higher degree of judgement for the complexity of the management of insurance and financial risk is also required where these areas of assumptions and estimates are significant to the consolidated financial statements.